Modern slavery act statement.

-The Company is part of the Interpublic Group (“IPG”) and IPG is one of the world’s largest organisations of advertising and marketing services companies.
-IPG is committed to excellent corporate governance and lawful and ethical behaviour is of paramount importance and critical to its continued success.
+The Company is part of the Interpublic Group (“IPG”) and IPG is one of the world’s largest organizations of advertising and marketing services companies.
+IPG is committed to excellent corporate governance and lawful and ethical behavior is of paramount importance and critical to its continued success.
 The IPG Code of Conduct and the IPG Supplier Code of Conduct require all IPG entities and employees to operate with integrity and transparency in all interactions with clients and other partners and places similar obligations upon its suppliers.

 IPG is fully supportive of the laws introduced within the United Kingdom through the Modern Slavery Act 2015 to combat slavery, forced or compulsory labour and the trafficking of persons for any purpose (“Slavery and Human Trafficking”).
 IPG’s Human Rights Policy requires all IPG agencies to commit strictly to the use of voluntary labour only and prohibits any form of modern slavery.